AnatoliFiv/nodejs2025Q4-service/README.md

 ## Development Mode

-1. **Ports 4000 and 4001 must be free!**
+1. **Port 4000 must be free!**
 2. **Purpose:** This mode is designed **exclusively for Hot-Reload functionality**.
 3. **Testing:** Do not run tests in this mode (use Production mode for testing).
 4. **Container Restart:** Do not attempt to verify the `restart: always` policy in this mode.
 The watcher (`nest start --watch`) intentionally intercepts application crashes to keep the container running for further code changes.

 Development mode includes **hot-reload** - code changes in `src/` directory are automatically reflected in the running container without restart.